Kintyre/ksconf/docs/source/dyn/cli.rst

                             changes, untracked, or ignored files are found.
       --git-mode {nochange,stage,commit}
                             Set the desired level of git integration.
-The default mode is 'stage', where new, updated, or removed files are automatically handled for you.
+The default mode is *stage', where new, updated, or removed files are automatically handled for you.
 To prevent any 'git add' or 'git rm' commands from being run, pick the 'nochange' mode.